Last Updated on January 2, 2022

 Winner: GetResponse is a clear winner in terms of the user interface.
 It provides more advanced features to automate the user workflow, which is not present in the Aweber user interface.

 Email Templates play a crucial role in autoresponders.
 It presents your brand image in the eyes of the customers.

 In short, the more professional your email template looks, the better is the conversion rate for your business.

-In GetResponse, you can code your template or Drag and drop option to build the email template.
+In GetResponse, you can code your template or the Drag and drop option to build the email template.

 Moreover, the library of templates available in GetResponse is catchy.

 Aweber Email Templates

 On the other hand, Aweber as well provides more than 700 email templates.

 Some of the templates in Aweber might look outdated, and the collection is vast compared to the GetResponse email templates.

 Both these platforms provide responsive email templates.
 Overall, the experience with email templates in Aweber is fundamental compared to GetResponse.